ivo-toby/skynet-mcp/README.md

 - **Tool Discovery**: Automatically discover and use tools from connected MCP servers
 - **Hierarchical Agent Management**: Create and manage child agents
 - **Configurable**: Flexible configuration system supporting multiple environments
+- **FastMCP Integration**: Built on the efficient FastMCP framework for robust MCP server implementations
+- **Multiple Transport Options**: Supports both STDIO and SSE (Server-Sent Events) transport
+- **Delayed Execution**: Run tasks asynchronously and poll for results later

+## MCP Tools

+Skynet-MCP provides the following MCP tools through its FastMCP implementation:

+1. **Invoke**: Creates and manages agent tasks
+   - Parameters:
+     - `mcpConfig`: MCP server configuration (available tools for the agent)
+     - `llmConfig`: LLM configuration (provider and model to use)
+     - `prompt`: Instructions for the agent task
+     - `delayedExecution`: Boolean indicating if the task should be run asynchronously

+2. **DelayedResponse**: Retrieves the result of asynchronous tasks
+   - Parameters:
+     - `taskId`: The ID of the task to check
+   - Returns: Task status and result (if completed)

 ## Agent Types